How to hire a marketing manager

 For companies with large marketing teams, a major part of the marketing manager’s responsibilities is coordinating and overseeing the activities of all members of the team.
 In some cases, they may also need to perform media relations and other executive functions.

-The right marketing person must be able to motivate and mentor team members towards achieving the company’s goals while navigating various marketing challenges in line with the brand strategy and business goals.
+The right marketing person must be able to motivate and mentor team members toward achieving the company’s goals while navigating various marketing challenges in line with the brand strategy and business goals.

 Organizational Skills